 The introductory part of the guide briefly summarises the history of drawing from the EU Funds in the Czech Republic.
 Subsequently, the guide presents the basic rules for drawing from the European Structural and Investment Funds (ESI Funds) for the programming period 2014-2020 and the umbrella strategic document Partnership Agreement, which is the basis for the substantive focus and objectives of individual programmes; these are summarised in the following part of the publication.
 This is followed by chapters introducing the key elements such as coordination mechanisms, evaluations, ex ante conditionalities, integrated approaches and territorial dimensions.
-The final chapters describe the institutional system and the single methodological environment.
+The final chapters describe the institutional system, the single methodological environment and the schedule of commencement of implementation.